CUPUM/nplex/README.md

 ## General

-This project is scaffolded using [SvelteKit](https://kit.svelte.dev/), a compiler oriented Javascript framework.
-The targeted distribution environement is Nodejs, we are thus here using the ecosystem's [node adapter](https://kit.svelte.dev/docs#adapters).
+Nplex's frontend application is scaffolded using [SvelteKit](https://kit.svelte.dev/), a compiler oriented Javascript framework.
+The targeted distribution environement is Nodejs, thus we are here using the _Svelte_ ecosystem's [node adapter](https://kit.svelte.dev/docs#adapters).

 ## Getting started